keerthi1822/ProjectPmon/p-mon/README.md

 ### ProjectPmon

+### This project is developed using React,Javascript and CSS

-## Clone the Project to your Local system
+## Clone the Project to your Local system ( do git clone https://github.com/keerthi1822/ProjectPmon.git in any terminal in the desired folder)

 ## get in to the right folder (p-mon)